List of One-Punch Man characters: Kuseno

 Dr. Kuseno (クセーノ博士, Kusēno-hakase) is a scientist who transformed Genos into a cyborg.
 In the anime he appears as a strange old man in a lab coat, with grey hair styled in the shape of a mushroom cap.
 Though he supports Genos in the latter's quest to avenge his family and hometown, he also implies that he wishes for Genos to give up on revenge and work to protect people instead, although Kuseno himself admits that he has never forgiven Bofoi and Mad Cyborg for what they did to his family as well.
 Ever since Saitama came to Genos' life and both became full-fledge heroes, Kuseno entrusted the former to look after the latter in his stead, should anything happen to the doctor.
 During Neo Heroes era, where Kuseno requires Saitama to research on the bald heroes's true potential for a while, he is killed by a group of cyborg assassins, presumably sent by either Mad Cyborg or Bofoi.
 As the robot invasion begins, a dying Kuseno leaves a final upgrade for Genos, and made a final request to end the terrors of both Mad Cyborg and Bofoi once and for all.
+Ultimately, he not only once a former colleague of Bofoi, he also stole all of his research to eradicate humanity and a true identity of Mad Cyborg.
+Having murdered Genos' family and using him as a test subject, turning Bofoi's prototype creation, Zero into his servant, and disguise his robot doppelgänger under his former human self's human skin after Blast injured him in the past.
+Currently, he kidnapped the real Fuzzy and create a front organization Neo Heroes before revealing his true color, with Genos finally learn the truth from Bofoi when he saw Zero is fighting Saitama.

 In the anime, Kuseno is voiced by Kenichi Ogata in the original Japanese version and by Doug Stone in English.